emisasal/rest-api-crud/README.md

 ## Enviroment Variables

-The dependency `dotenvx` is used to handle the enviroment variables.
+The dependency `dotenvx` handle the enviroment variables.
 The files are `.env.development` for development and `.env.production` for production.
-An aditional `.env` file contains shared variables to all enviroments.
+An aditional `.env` file contains shared variables to both enviroments.
 To combine the variables in the dev script: `dotenvx run --env-file=.env.development --env-file=.env -- nodemon api/app.ts`.
 And in the production script: `dotenvx run --env-file=.env.development --env-file=.env -- npx tsc`.